Home » Marseille

 Cathédrale La Major.
 Marseille, France

-Marseille is a port city in southern France and has been a crossroads of immigration and trade since its founding by the Greeks circa 600 B.C.
+The Marseille city walk explores the famous port city in southern France.
+It has been a crossroads of immigration and trade since its founding by the Greeks circa 600 B.C.
 At its heart is the Vieux-Port (Old Port).
 France’s second-biggest city is rich with more than 1500 years of history.

 The city is a wonderful place to walk with many viewpoints overlooking the port or towards other parts of the town.
 Highlights of this walk include Cathédrale La Major, Fort Saint-Jean, Palais du Pharo and the walk alongside the Vieux Port.

-This walk has a distance of 4.6km (2.9 miles) with some rises and falls but easily managed.
+This walk has a distance of approximately 7.2 km / 4.5 miles with some rises and falls, but easily managed.
 Be aware the walk up to Notre Dame de la Garde Basilica is a very steep climb of more than 1km, but it is worth every step.